Austin Divorce Lawyers

 However, divorce also brings with it the opportunity to form a new beginning.
 You can use your divorce to springboard into new opportunities and a happier, healthier lifestyle—assuming you prepare for it properly.

-At Cofer & Connelly, PLLC, our Austin divorce lawyers have extensive knowledge of the divorce process in Texas.
+At Cofer & Connelly, PLLC, our divorce attorneys in Austin, TX have extensive knowledge of the divorce process in Texas.
 We'll help you protect your rights in court and prepare for every part of your divorce, enabling you to lay the foundation for a better life once you dissolve your marriage.

 What Are the Requirements to Get Divorced in Texas?

-To file for a divorce in Texas, either spouse:
+To file for a divorce in Austin, Texas, either spouse:

 - Must be a Texas resident for at least six months before filing, and